Building Needs Assessments

 What barriers exist to student achievement?
 What does data tell you?

 District-wide focus on student literacy is needed.
 High student engagement is key in maximizing the time students spend learning in classrooms.
+Meeting the needs of students through more inclusive practices.

 Priorities

-What action will you prioritize in 2024-25 to make progress?
+What action will you prioritize in 2025-26 to make progress?

 Each grade level will provide targeted, sequential instruction on literacy skills identified as areas of need through the FASTBridge assessment.